 Director, National Postal Museum

 Kane retired from the U.S. Postal Service in September 2001 after serving more than 30 years in a variety of senior leadership positions devoted to strategic and policy planning, operations, marketing and logistics.
 His last position at the Postal Service was senior vice president for future business design.

 As a corporate officer for the Postal Service, Kane helped direct the 25th largest business in the world, with 840,000 employees and $67 billion in revenues.
 He was responsible for a number of critical operations, including coordination of the implementation of thousands of pieces of high-speed automated processing equipment, redesign of national distribution and transportation networks, phase-in of the John F. Kennedy International Airport and LaGuardia Airport facilities and managing the USPS Gulf War Crisis Team, in coordination with the White House and the Department of Defense, to ensure the successful delivery of 2.5 million pounds of mail per day to the Gulf.

 Kane received his bachelor’s degree from Brooklyn College in New York in 1967 and his master’s degree in business administration from Baruch Business School in New York City in 1970.
 He completed the Advanced Management Program at Harvard University in the early 1980s.

 Kane lives in Rockville, Md., with his wife, Sylvia.
-They have two grown sons.
+They have two grown sons and four grandchildren.

 # # #